 The image of Jews as alien corrupters of traditional, authentic society and established morality endures in today's portrayals of Zionists as somehow hijacking other people's true will and nature, and thereby polluting domestic politics and society.
-23 Report of the All-Party Parliamentary Inquiry into Antisemitism, pp. 16-17 ANTI-ZIONISM: a group-focussed enmity 'Group-focussed enmity' is an emerging study of hostility to groups, defined as:
+23 Report of the All-Party Parliamentary Inquiry into Antisemitism, pp. 16-17 ANTI-ZIONISM: a group-focused enmity 'Group-focused enmity' is an emerging study of hostility to groups, defined as: